Looking for the perfect gift guide for a travel-loving lady?

 After sleeping on an airplane or wandering a wind-swept foreign city, you can be sure your hair will end in tangles.

 This slim, inexpensive Tangle Teezer hairbrush can fit in your pocket.
-It snaps closed, so you can carry it with you anywhere on your travels.
+The foldable design snaps closed, so you can carry it with you anywhere on your travels.

 10. Luggage Straps